koebel/Docker-Cheat-Sheet/README.md

 ```
 $> docker rm $(docker ps --ﬁlter status=exited -q)
 ```
-* To clean an unused/dangling image:
+* Clean an unused/dangling image
 ```
 $> docker image prune
 ```
-* To remove an image that is not used in a container:
+* Remove an image that is not used in a container
 ```
 $> docker image prune -a
 ```
-* To prune the entire system:
+* Prune the entire system
 ```
 $> docker system prune
 ```